ghacks Technology News

 Apis of popular web applications like Facebook, Google, Dropbox or Twitter allow third party developers to create services and tools that offer additional features or functionality.
 These third party services require user authorization before they can access account related data.

-One example of such a service is Find Big Email which crawls all your Google emails to find the the messages that require the most storage space.
+One example of such a service is Find Big Email which crawls all your Google emails to find the messages that require the most storage space.

-Third party services can only access your data if you authorize them first.
-Dangers still exist regardless of that security precaution.
-The developers could sell their product to another company or their service could be hacked or highjacked.
+The company behind the service could sell the product or information to another company or their service could be hacked or highjacked.
 And there is the danger that you authorize malicious services or tools unknowingly.

 Manage Google Account Access